CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 return to its initial state (new subject).

-The job will keep running until you **explicitly** stop it using the "[x]" button next to the running job (see Build Queue), you shut/exit down the Jenkins, you shut down the laptop, or after a maximum of 24 hrs.
+The job will keep running until you **explicitly** stop it using the "[x]" button next to the running job (see Build Queue), you shut down the Jenkins, you shut down the laptop, or after a maximum of 24 hrs.

 When you're done for the day, you **may** shut down everything (if you want to).
 When you continue the next day, you just need to